 Stephen previously worked for an emerging markets power sector business.
 He qualified as a lawyer in the UK and spent 15 years in private and public practice, including 5 years in the Sultanate of Oman.
 He has an extensive acquisitions track record, together with strategy development and implementation.

 Stephen now consults, ad hoc, to Queensland Investment Corporation (QIC).
 He was formerly a NED at Epic Energy in South Australia, a gas transmission pipeline company also owned by funds advised by QIC.
 Stephen is chairman of Fighting Chance, a Sydney based not for profit organization which designs, builds and scales social enterprises which move the dial for Australians with disability.

-Sam joined the QIC GI team in May 2020 to build further our asset management capabilities across our energy and utilities businesses.
-In addition to direct asset management responsibilities, he has sector asset management oversight and will develop further our active asset management framework across QIC's interests in energy and utilities.
+Sam joined the QIC Global Infrastructure team in May 2020 to build further the asset management capabilities across QIC's energy and utilities businesses.

 He has led multiple cross functional project teams across greenfield energy developments in gas transmission and power generation (renewables and gas), public market M&A as well as multiple trade sales of assets across the energy value chain.
 In addition to his transactional experience, Sam has led large business units across multiple Australian states in gas distribution and power generation, with primary responsibility for commercial, operational and financial performance, customer relationships and growth.